PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-09 17:08:44
+Last updated: 2024-04-09 17:09:19
-Random Quote: Eleven: "Promise?"Mike: "It means something that you can't break.
-Ever." - Mike Wheeler
+Random Quote: The Lion does not concern itself with the opinions of sheep.  -  Tywin Lannister